TheRealJim1/documentation/content/applications/general/email_communication/email_template.rst

 Because of this, setting a value in this field is useless as the value defined will be totally ignored.
-The default *reply-to* value is the default catchall email address to ensure a communication between your customer and your Odoo database.
-For more information about the way the catchall works, please check :ref:`how to manage inbound messages <email_communication/inbound_messages>`.
+The default *reply-to* value is the default catchall email address to ensure a communication between the customer and the Odoo database.
+For more information about the way the catchall works, check :ref:`how to manage inbound messages
+<email_communication/inbound_messages>`.

 Transactional emails and corresponding URL for each company
 ===========================================================

 When using Odoo, multiple events trigger the sending of automated emails.
-These emails are known as transactional emails and sometimes contain links pointing to your Odoo database.
+These emails are known as transactional emails and sometimes contain links pointing to the Odoo database.

 By default, links generated by the database use the dynamic web.base.url key defined in the system parameters.
 More information about this :ref:`parameter <domain-name/web-base-url>`.